Catalpa: GC for a Low-Variance Software Stack: Abstract

 \section{Abstract}

 The performance of an application/runtime is usually conceptualized as a continuous function where, the lower the amount of memory/time used on a given workload, then the better the compiler/runtime is.
-However, in practice, good performance of an application is viewed as more of a binary function -- either the application responds in under, say 100 ms, and is fast enough for a user to barely notice~\cite{usability}, or it takes a noticeable amount of time, leaving the user waiting and potentially abandoning the task.
-Thus, performance really means how often the application is fast enough to be usable, leading industrial developers to focus on the 95$^{\text{th}}$ and 99$^{\text{th}}$ percentile tail-latencies as heavily, or moreso, than average response time.
+However, in practice, good performance of an application is viewed as more of a binary function -- either the application responds in under, say 100 ms, and provides a good user experience~\cite{usability}, or it takes a noticeable amount of time, leaving the user waiting and potentially abandoning the task.
+Thus, performance really means how often the application is fast enough to meet user expectations, leading industrial developers to focus on the 95$^{\text{th}}$ and 99$^{\text{th}}$ percentile tail-latencies as heavily, or moreso, than average response time.

 Our vision is to create a software stack that actively supports these needs via programming language and runtime system design.
 In this paper we present a novel garbage-collector design, the \gc collector, for the \bosque programming language and runtime.
-This allocator is designed to minimize latency and variability while maintaining high-throughput and incurring small memory overheads.
-To achieve these goals we leverage various features of the \bosque language, including immutability and reference-cycle freedom, to construct a collector that has bounded collection pauses, incurs fixed-constant memory overheads, and does not require any barriers or synchronization with application code.
+This allocator is designed to minimize latency \emph{and} tail-latency variability while maintaining high-throughput and incurring small memory overheads.
+To achieve these goals we leverage various features of the \bosque language, including immutability and reference-cycle freedom, to construct a collector that has \emph{provably} bounded collection pauses, incurs a fixed-constant memory overhead, and ensures starvation freedom for the application\rvc{.}{!}